Markestine/TRACKPOSON/README.md

 --------------------
 Files input
-- Paired-end data from resequencing genome
+- Paired-end data from resequencing genome\n

 Noted : the name of fast files will be like this $file_1.fq & $file_2.fq

 - bowtie2 index for your TE reference sequence